netsphere-labs/omniauth-openid-connect/README.md

 This is a part of the OmniAuth project.
 I (Horikawa) also participate.

-My project has a large number of changes, so a bit of time is needed until that changes are merged into a new project.
-And then, I will archive mine.

 The new project is open.
 We welcome your participation.
 Thank you.